BMW 6 Series subwoofer Replacement – 2 hours

 Unfortunately many BMW owners are turning the bass up a little too much.
 This increased work load, especially on the vehicle’s subwoofers, can cause the speaker’s cone to separate from the surrounding frame producing an obnoxious “rattling” or “buzz”.
 Sometimes the rattling or buzz is so bad, you will need to lower the system’s bass tone settings just to keep yourself from scratching your eyes out.
 Unfortunately for BMW E64 6 series owners, one of the first speakers to blow are the vehicle’s subwoofers.

-A BMW 6 series subwoofer replacement for the convertible (E64) model is different because the rear speakers are located in the side quarter panels…not in the package tray (rear deck).
+A BMW 6 series subwoofer replacement for the convertible (E64) model is different because the rear speakers are located in the side quarter panels…not in the parcel tray (rear deck).
 Since the convertible top takes up a huge chunk of space when stowed away, there is no room in the trunk for subwoofers.
 Therefore to replace damaged subwoofers, the rear passenger side panels (aka – rear quarter trim panels) must be removed.
 We know, that’s a mouthful.
 The following image will give you a better understanding:

 In order to do a BMW 6 series subwoofer replacement, the rear seat must be removed.
 Believe it or not, this is the simplest part of the of the repair.
 Just remember in order to do this repair, the convertible top must be retracted and the convertible top lid in the “open” position.
 So if you are planning on doing this repair outdoors, make sure it is not going to rain.